gpc/grails-hibernate-filter/README.md

 grails-hibernate-filter
 =======================

+# Description
-This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [appcela/grails-hibernate-plugin](https://github.com/appcela/grails-hibernate-filter) to make it work with the Grails 3.
+This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [appcela/grails-hibernate-plugin](https://github.com/appcela/grails-hibernate-filter) to make it work with the Grails 3 and Hibernate 4.

+This repo contains two projects:

+1.  hibernate-filter-plugin - with plugin code
+1.  hibernate-filter-example - with example application using plugin

-# Installation
+# Usage

-## 1. Build Plugin Zip File
+## Build Plugin File

-Currently this is no pulbic repo with this artifact so local maven repository should be used.
+Clone the repository and execute in main directory command:

+    ./gradlew hibernate-filter-plugin:jar

-Clone this repo and publish to your local maven repo using:
+You can publish it to your maven local repository using:

+    ./gradlew hibernate-filter-plugin:publishToMavenLocal

+## Running example application

+To run example application use command:

-    ./gradlew publishToMavenLocal
+    ./gradlew hibernate-filter-plugin:run

-## 2. Install This Plugin
+## Use plugin in your application

 Add dependency in build.gradle: